Warren Fox

 Warren Fox is a fictional character from the British soap opera Hollyoaks, portrayed by Jamie Lomas.
 The character and casting were announced on 12 May 2006, and Warren made his first appearance on 26 June.
-He was introduced as an old acquaintance of Sean Kennedy (Matthew Jay Lewis).
+Warren was introduced as a ruthless gangster and an old acquaintance of Sean Kennedy (Matthew Jay Lewis).
 Warren's early storylines involved his dealings in many crimes such as drug dealing and protection rackets amongst other things, affairs with Mercedes McQueen (Jennifer Metcalfe) and Mandy Richardson (Sarah Jayne Dunn), murdering associate Sean Kennedy and ex-fiancée Louise Summers (Roxanne McKee) and feuds with both Clare Devine (Gemma Bissix) and Calvin Valentine (Ricky Whittle).
 Lomas left the series in 2009, with his departure coinciding with the return of Clare Devine, Lomas' exit scenes aired on 29 May 2009.
 On 17 October 2010, it was announced that Lomas would return to the series, appearing from 29 October.
-In the stint, Warren enters into a relationship with Mitzeee Minniver (Rachel Shenton), embark on a feud with Brendan Brady (Emmett J. Scanlan) and discovering he has a son in Joel Dexter (Andrew Still).
+In the stint, Warren enters into a relationship with Mitzeee Minniver (Rachel Shenton), embarking on a feud with Brendan Brady (Emmett J. Scanlan) and discovering he has a son in Joel Dexter (Andrew Still).
 The character departed in December 2011 when he was sent to prison for murder.